Wild Yam

 Possible cognitive support (mechanistic + small RCT)

-Tohda 2017 (Nutrients) double-blind crossover RCT showed diosgenin-rich yam extract enhanced cognitive function in healthy adults.
+Diosgenin-rich yam extract enhanced cognitive function in healthy adults in a double-blind crossover RCT.
 Animal studies show diosgenin promotes neurite outgrowth and reduces Aβ-induced cognitive deficits.
 Limited human evidence but mechanistically interesting; not strong enough to recommend specifically for cognition.

 Lipid profile improvements (D. alata 12-month trial)

-Hsu 2017 RCT (12 months, n=50 postmenopausal women) showed D. alata phytosterol extract significantly improved plasma antioxidant activities, hematological profiles, and modulated lipid profile (cholesterol, TG, LDL, HDL, VLDL, ApoA1/B).
+Over 12 months in postmenopausal women, D. alata phytosterol extract significantly improved plasma antioxidant activities and hematological profiles, and modulated the lipid profile (cholesterol, TG, LDL, HDL, VLDL, ApoA1/B).
 The phytosterol (β-sitosterol, stigmasterol) content is the more likely mediator than diosgenin alone.

 Mechanism of action